liueri19/Pong/README.md

 Ball: The object to be hit back and forth.
 Paddle: The object used to bounce the ball.
 Could be controled by player or AI.

 Player inputs not implemented.
-AI could be a subclass of Player, or a inner class of Paddle.
+AI could be a subclass of Player, or an inner class of Paddle.